Hizkai/Rectok/README.md

 ```
 unzip them and move to dataset/ and run tokenization
 ```
-alternatively you can directly sft with the existed index files
+alternatively you can directly run SFT with the existed index files

 ### Tokenizaion
 ```